hrishin/hrishidev/_posts/2025-07-05-generic-linkedin-list-c-3.markdown

 #### Why Is This Useful?

 - **Performance and Efficiency:** This avoids the need for dynamically allocating wrapper nodes.
-It's memory efficient, cache friendly, and allows fast constant-time insert/remove operations.vNo extra allocations or indirection—just extra fields in the struct.
+It's memory efficient, cache friendly, and allows fast constant-time insert/remove operations.
+No extra allocations or indirection—just extra fields in the struct.
-Moving state of the process/task for involves manipulating the `head_list` pointers of the task, thats it really.
+Moving state of the process/task for scheduling involves manipulating the `head_list` pointers of the task, thats it really.

 - **Type safety:** The list routines are type-agnostic but safe, thanks to macros like `CONTAINER_OF`.